NoeltHS/Test/guides/training-guide.md

 **Co-Host:** *Please note that speaking or distracting others is prohibited during this time, and you will be removed from the server if caught doing so.*

-To begin the presentation, the Host must click the 'Host Settings' button at the bottom left corner of their screen.
-After doing so, the Host should click the 'Begin' button.
-If the 'Host Settings' button does not appear on the bottom left corner, the Host should rejoin immediately.
+To initiate the presentation, the Host needs to click the 'Host Settings' button located at the bottom left corner of their screen.
+Afterward, the Host should proceed by clicking the 'Begin' button.
+In case the 'Host Settings' button is not visible in the bottom left corner, the Host should promptly rejoin the session.
 The slideshow can only be played once.

 **Host:** *The presentation has started.
 If you wish to receive a closer view of the slideshow, click on a monitor.*

+Throughout the presentation, both the Host and Co-Host should actively supervise the LRs to ensure they are adhering to the guidelines.
+This includes making sure that the LRs are remaining on the red lines and refraining from engaging in conversations with one another.
+In addition, the Host and/or Co-Host should remove Management Interns - Assistant Managers from the session.

 ### Host and Co-Host: After Presentation
 {: .text-yellow-200 }
 {: .no_toc }

-Once the presentation concludes, LRs are required to remain silent for the Host’s instructions.

 **Host:** *Thank you for paying attention during the presentation.
 You will now receive further instructions about this training.*

-LRs should continue standing on the red lines after the presentation has concluded.

 **Co-Host:** *LRs, please remain on the red lines.
 You will be teleported to a trainer when one is available.
 Once you are teleported, you should NOT wander around.*

 **Host:** *On behalf of all MRs and HRs here, I wish you the best of luck in passing this training session.
 Trainers, please be patient until your LRs are teleported to you.*

-At this point, the Host must head inside the training room and teleport LRs to each trainer.
-Each trainer should receive a minimum of one LR and a maximum of four LRs.
+The Co-Host can now proceed to move towards the red lines, while the Host should head to the first occupied station for teleportation.
+To teleport LRs, the Host can view the Co-Host and bring the LRs.
+It is important to note that the Host should teleport a minimum of one and a maximum of four LRs to each trainer, depending on the number of trainers available.

 ## Trainer Scripts
 {: .text-red-300 }
-This section will outline each of the tests trainers are expected to perform.
-If an LR has to go AFK, the trainer should not wait for them to return.
-The AFK limit is three minutes, meaning the LR should not miss too much if the trainer goes at an average pace.
-When the LR returns from being AFK, the trainer should summarize the topics that were covered.
-Additionally, the trainer should conduct any tests missed.
-If all LRs disconnect or fail the training session, the trainer should leave the server immediately without informing the Host or Co-Host.
+This section provides an overview of the tests that trainers are required to perform.
+In the event that an LR needs to go AFK, trainers should not wait for their return.
+The maximum AFK duration is three minutes, ensuring that the LR does not miss significant content if the trainer maintains an average pace.
+Upon the LR's return from being AFK, the trainer should provide a summary of the covered topics and perform any missed tests.
+However, if all LRs disconnect or fail the training session, the trainer should promptly leave the server without notifying the Host or Co-Host.

 ### Grammar/Greeting Test
 {: .text-purple-100 }
 {: .no_toc }

-For the Grammar/Greeting Test, trainers must explain how this test works.
-Make sure to have all LRs state their greetings. **IMPORTANT: Do not fail LRs for minor grammatical errors.
-If their greetings are understandable, pass them.** Feel free to give out tips if needed.
-Make sure to remind them to copy and paste their greeting, as it makes things much quicker on their behalf.
-If an LR spells ‘BloxStreet’ incorrectly during the Greeting Test, the trainer should tell the LR to repeat their greeting.
-If they pass, move on to the next test.
-If they fail, state the fail prompt and kick them from the server with the reason "Failed."
+During the Grammar/Greeting Test, trainers are responsible for explaining the test's procedure to the LRs.
+It is crucial to ensure that all LRs state their greetings during the test. **IMPORTANT: Trainers should refrain from failing LRs for minor grammatical errors.
+If the greetings are understandable, the LRs should be passed.** If necessary, trainers can offer helpful tips to the LRs.
+Additionally, trainers should remind LRs to copy and paste their greetings, as it expedites the process for them.
+If an LR misspells 'BloxStreet' during the Greeting Test, the trainer should prompt the LR to repeat their greeting.
+In case the LR passes, the trainer can proceed to the next test.
+However, if the LR fails, the trainer must state the fail prompt and remove them from the server, citing the reason as "Failed."

 ### Cafe Test
 {: .text-purple-100 }
 {: .no_toc }

-The next part of training is the Cafe Test.
-In this test, LRs will be asked to prepare an order.
-LRs must utilize understandable grammar in this test.
-Ensure that LRs are aware of how the slush machine works and that it has two flavors that can be selected with a cold cup.
-If an LR gets the wrong drink during the Cafe Test, the trainer should repeat the order and request the drink again.
-If the LR still brings the incorrect drink, state the fail prompt and kick them from the server with the reason "Failed."
-For this test, LRs should use the POS system.
+The subsequent phase of training is the Cafe Test.
+During this evaluation, LRs will be tasked with preparing an order.
+It is essential that LRs utilize understandable grammar throughout this test.
+Trainers must make sure that LRs are well-informed about the slush machine, its two available flavors, and how to select them using a cold cup.
+In the event that an LR prepares the wrong drink during the Cafe Test, the trainer should kindly repeat the order and request the correct drink again.
+If, after the reminder, the LR still serves the incorrect drink, the trainer should state the fail prompt and remove them from the server, indicating the reason as "Failed."
+For this test, LRs should utilize the POS system.

 ### Register Test
 {: .text-purple-100 }
 {: .no_toc }

-The next part of training is the Register Test.
-In this test, LRs will roleplay a series of steps required in order to check someone out.
-If they do not know how to send a payment request, explain the process to them.
-Make sure they state a greeting and outro, ask what the desired form of payment is, and remind the trainer to scan their card, all while utilizing understandable grammar.
-If they fail, state the fail prompt and kick them from the server with the reason "Failed."
+The subsequent stage of training is the Register Test.
+During this evaluation, LRs will engage in roleplay, simulating the necessary steps to check out a customer.
+If any LRs are unsure of how to send a payment request, trainers should take the time to explain the process to them.
+It is imperative that LRs state a greeting and an outro, inquire about the desired form of payment, and remind the trainer to scan their card, all while employing understandable grammar.
+If an LR fails to meet these requirements, the trainer should state the fail prompt and remove them from the server, specifying the reason as "Failed."

 ### Passing LRs
 {: .text-purple-100 }
 {: .no_toc }

-If the group of LRs pass, the trainer should use the :ff command on them, and take them to one of the purple/pink lines in the training room.
-The Host/Co-Host will rank them accordingly and then kick them from the game.
-If a player disconnects before getting ranked but has passed the training, contact an available Executive Assistant+.
-The ranker should ask an available SHR for ranking permission.
+If a group of LRs successfully pass, the trainer should utilize the :ff command on them and take them to one of the designated purple/pink lines in the training room.
+Subsequently, the Host, Co-Host, or rankers will rank them before dismissing them from the game.
+However, if a player disconnects before receiving their rank despite passing the training, trainers should promptly contact an available Executive Assistant+ for further assistance.

 ### Training Process
 {: .text-blue-000 }
 {: .no_toc }

 This section will provide trainers with the training script.
-Trainers may not modify this script.
+It is essential not to modify this script.
 The use of emojis is permitted.

 **The introduction takes place at the cafe counter.**